image bio

 What’s the Difference Between Folate, Folic Acid, and MTHF Folate?

 A good prenatal vitamin should be one of the first purchases you make after you decide you want to get pregnant.
 One of the key ingredients in a prenatal vitamin is folate, but not all forms of folate in vitamins are equal.
 MTHF folate vs folic acid vs folate: these forms can be found in vitamin and dietary supplements and differ in many ways.
-To help you understand the differences, we're going to walk you through the important scientific details, starting with some keywords:
+To help you understand the differences, we're going to walk you through the important scientific details, starting with some keywords1:

 • Folate is a B vitamin.
 It is an umbrella term for a class of chemical compounds found naturally in foods, food folates, and ones made artificially, synthetic folates.